 At the police station you are entitled to:

 - Have someone told where you are, although you may not be allowed to make this call yourself.
 If you need to contact your parent, guardian or carer the police can do this for you.
 See our article on who you can call after being arrested for more info.

-How long can they keep me at a police station?
+How long can the police keep me at a police station?

-You can only be detained by the police if they don’t have enough evidence to charge you but believe they can obtain further evidence by keeping you in.
+You can only be held in custody by the police if they don’t have enough evidence to charge you but believe they can obtain further evidence by keeping you in.

 You cannot normally be held for more than 24 hours without being charged or released.